 Interest rate risk, applicable to securities with exposure to debt instruments, is the risk that changes in interest rates will adversely affect the value of an investment.
 Duration is the measure of a debt investment's exposure to fair value changes arising from changing interest rates based upon the present value of cash flows, weighted for those cash flows as a percentage of the investment's full price.
-The weighted average duration for investments held as of December 31, 2022, is shown in the table below.
+The weighted average duration for investments held as of December 31, 2023, is shown in the table below.

-Credit risk
+Credit Risk

 Credit risk is the risk that the Plan will lose money because of the default of the security of the issuer or investment counterparty.
-The average credit ratings for the fixed income securities included in the Stable Value Fund, Mutual Funds, and CIT Funds held as of December 31, 2022, are shown in the table below.
+The average credit ratings for the fixed income securities included in the Stable Value Fund, mutual funds, and CIT funds held as of December 31, 2023, are shown in the following table.

-Weighted Average Duration and Average Credit Rating for the Year ended December 31, 2022
+Weighted Average Duration and Average Credit Rating as of December 31, 2023

-^{}Weighted average maturity for Vanguard Money Market is 46 days.
+\Weighted average maturity for Vanguard Money Market is 44 days.

-Concentration of credit risk
+Concentration of Credit Risk

-Concentration of credit risk is the risk of loss attributed to the magnitude of the Plan's investment in a single issuer.
+Concentration of credit risk is the risk of loss attributed to the magnitude of an organization's investment in a single issuer.
 The Plan's investments are managed by several fund managers.
 The concentrations of investments are determined by the participants' elections to invest in the available investment options as selected by the Board.
-Investments that exceed 5% of net position are identified on page 13.
+Investment options that exceed 5% of net position are identified on page 13.